-Teeth are often removed because they are impacted.
-Teeth become impacted when they are prevented from growing into their normal position in the mouth by gum tissue, bone, or other teeth.
-Impaction is a common reason for the extraction of wisdom teeth.
-Extraction is the only known method that will prevent further problems.
+As well, teeth are often removed when they are impacted.
+Teeth become impacted when they are prevented from growing into their normal position in the mouth.
+For example, impaction is a common reason for the extraction of wisdom teeth.